5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 As a general rule of thumb, aim for an enclosure that’s at least 20 gallons in volume for an adult Kenyan Sand Boa.
 For a hatchling, a 10-gallon enclosure will be an excellent temporary home.

-And if you feel your adult snake should have more room to roam, a 30-40 gallon tank is always a great choice!
+And if you feel your adult snake needs more space, a 30 to 40-gallon tank is always a great choice!

 Wrapping Up

 Take as many factors into account as you can.
-That way you can offer the optimal enclosure size, whether it fits 10 gallons, 100 gallons, or anything in between.
+That way, you can offer the optimal enclosure size, whether it fits 10 gallons, 425 gallons, or anything in between.

 Find the enclosure that you and your reptile will love.